Ayush-Barasker/Mausam-Manthan/README.md

 # Mausam Manthan 🌦️

-**Mausam Manthan** is a sleek and responsive weather app that provides real-time weather updates for any location.
+**Mausam Manthan** is a sleek and responsive weather application that provides real-time weather updates for any location.
 It uses the OpenWeatherMap API to deliver accurate forecasts with a stylish and intuitive interface.
 Perfect for checking the weather before heading out or planning your day!

 ## 📜 **Features**
 - **Real-time weather updates**: Get current weather information for any city.